lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Coobook-Advanced/README.md

 -- My CookBook --
 What do you wanna do?

-1. Import recipes from [Marmiton|Jamie Oliver]
+1. List all recipes
-2. List all recipes
+2. Add a recipe
-3. Add a recipe
+3. Delete a recipe
-4. Delete a recipe
+4. Import recipes from [Marmiton|Jamie Oliver]
 5. Exit

-> 1
+> 4
 Import recipes for which ingredient ?
 > [fraise|strawberry]